HomeTrue North Blog

 Is New Brunswick, Canada, worth visiting?

-New Brunswick, Canada, is renowned for its historical sites, rocky coastal scenery dotted with lighthouses, high tides, whale-watching opportunities, and vibrant nightlife and cuisine.
+New Brunswick, Canada, is renowned for its historic sites, rocky coastal scenery dotted with lighthouses, high tides, whale-watching opportunities, and vibrant nightlife and cuisine.
 All these sights and experiences make it a place worth visiting.

 What is the nicest part of New Brunswick?